-3.1 Evolvability
+3.1 Evolvability=Changeability+Durability

 We propose Minimum Nomic as a tool for studying rule dynamics.
 One of the most important aspects in rule dynamics is a trajectory of rules, namely, how an objective system moves around in a rule-space.
-In order to study this aspect, model of the rule dynamics must keep evolvability which consists of the following two properties:
+In order to study this aspect, models of the rule dynamics must keep evolvability.
+We think that the evolvability is constituted of the following two properties:

-- 1. changeability of rules - 2. durability of game
+- 1. the changeability of the rules - 2. the durability of the game

-The first property corresponds to adaptability, and the second stability of a system.
-While these two properties are sometimes incompatible, they often coexist in natural dynamical systems such as living, cognitive, linguistic, and social systems.
+The first property corresponds to adaptability of a system, and the second stability.
+Although these two properties seem to be incompatible to some extent, they often coexist in natural dynamical systems such as living, cognitive, linguistic, and social systems.
 If a system is too rigid, it cannot adapt to changing situations.
 If it is too unstable, it is likely to cease existing.

-Nomic is a good model of the self-amendment system.
-The rules are contrived strictly to maintain the durability of the game.
-The strictness, however, lessens the changeability of rules.
+While Nomic is a good model of the self-amendment system, in which the rules are contrived strictly to maintain the durability of the game, the strictness, however, lessens the changeability of rules.
 Further, the rules are so many and so interdependent complicatedly that players occasionally feel a cognitive load to keep playing.
-This characteristic may reduce the playability, and consequently the durability, of the game.
-Accordingly, in modifying the rules of the game, we attempt to reduce the number of rules and to simplify the structure of rules with paying attention to improve the changeability and the durability.
+This characteristic may reduce the playability of the game, and consequently, preclude the durability, too.
+Accordingly, in modifying the Initial Set of Rules of the game, we attempt to reduce the number of rules and to simplify the structure of rules with paying attention to improve the changeability and the durability.